 The Ag sector has several opportunities and challenges that need to be explored and addressed.
 How do we repurpose former ag production facilities?
 How do we create value-added enterprises without a large startup capital?
 AGNR has partnered with MidAtlantic farm credit to explore some of the biggest challenges the agricultural sector currently faces.
 We believe that students have the potential to address these challenges.
 That is why we are inviting all students, regardless of major, background, or expertise, to come, learn, brainstorm, develop solutions, and make some cash while solving one of the biggest environmental challenges in the United States.
 There is no prerequisite to be a part of this challenge, just a willingness to do good for the environment and the world.

 Everyone!
 All UMD students are invited.
 We also encourage students from other disciplines to join the challenge.
 To solve most of the issues we face, we will need a diverse group of students to share their knowledge, creativity, and expertise.
-While we are not sure yet how many teams will participate, we had a similar but smaller event in the summer, where five teams participated.

 This fall, the AgEnterprise program launched its second challenge event.
 The students were tasked with finding alternative uses for out-of-service poultry houses located in Maryland.